 Note: This post was updated at 10:34 a.m.
-EDT on July 30 and will be continually updated as additional resources become available.
+EDT on June 14, 2021 and will be continually updated as additional resources become available.

 Keeping track of all the relief programs for companies that are struggling due to the coronavirus crisis can feel like a full-time job.
 While portions of the Economic Injury Disaster Loan (EIDL) program and Payroll Protection Program (PPP) loans can be forgiven and converted to grants, there are also plenty of other small-business grants available for entrepreneurs, some of which are provided by state and local governments.
 Programs tend to become oversubscribed quickly, so don't wait to apply.
 Be sure to also check your local government websites.

 Here is a list of states, cities, counties, and corporations providing grants for small businesses.

 - GoFundMe has partnered with Intuit QuickBooks, Yelp, GoDaddy, and Bill.com to give small businesses a $500 grant if they raise at least $500 on GoFundMe.

 - MDCalc has set aside $1 million in advertising grants for companies helping to respond to the coronavirus, in partnership with New York City Health Business Leaders.
 Grants will be allocated on a rolling basis.

 LISC - The Local Initiatives Support Corporation opened a grant program for rural business owners who live in communities of 50,000 people or fewer (mobile businesses should use the address of where their vehicle is located while not in use).
 The latest application round is now closed, but potential applicants can sign up to receive updates about future grants, according to the website.

 Arizona businesses can find an updated list of open and closed grants.